guneeshvats/Indian-Court-System-Data-preparation-for-ASR-Whisper-Fine-tuning/report.md

 ## Introduction
-This project aims to fine-tune a pre-trained Automatic Speech Recognition (ASR) model, specifically OpenAI's Whisper model, using data from Supreme Court Hearing Transcriptions.
-The key goal is to prepare the dataset, align it from the given raw audio files and PDF transcripts, and improve the model's performance on transcribing legal proceedings accurately.
+In an era where automatic speech recognition (ASR) technology is becoming increasingly critical across various industries, accurately transcribing complex, real-world dialogues such as legal proceedings remains a significant challenge.
+This project aims to harness the power of OpenAI's Whisper model—a state-of-the-art ASR system designed to handle noisy, multilingual audio environments—to tackle the nuanced task of transcribing Supreme Court Hearing Transcriptions.

+Courtroom hearings are unique in their complexity, involving multiple speakers, overlapping conversations, and domain-specific language.
+By fine-tuning the Whisper model on this specialized dataset, we aim to not only enhance transcription accuracy but also streamline the process of handling long, segmented, and speaker-dependent audio.
+The end goal is to deliver a robust transcription pipeline that can effectively capture every word spoken during legal proceedings, ensuring precision in a highly formal domain where accuracy is paramount.

 ---